bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/s/StartSmoothingLength_01PipsVZr9Q8Qgw9_KMfFV/Documentation.md

-Length for the circular transition at the start of the cant segment, measured from the start of the cant segment to the end of the circular transition.
+Length for the circular transition change of curvature placed at the start of the cant segment, measured from the start of the cant segment to the end of the circular transition change of curvature.